Incognito/rumprun_wiki_wiki/Project-Ideas.md

+This page contains an overview of the project ideas, including their difficulty and category (and is mostly TODO)

 * more automated builds and tests, see [[Project ideas: build system improvements]]
 * package resulting components in a packaging system
 * create a Valgrind HOWTO (on this wiki) which details common pitfalls, tricks and tips